 What did you learn during this project?

-Annamaria: I’ve learned that a management buy-in is crucial to change the mind-set of an organization as a whole.
-If you want to change an organisational culture and if you want people working in a more proactive way, implementing tools and procedures in not enough.
+Annamaria: I’ve learned that management buy-in is crucial to change the mind-set of an organization as a whole.
+If you want to change the organisational culture and if you want people working in a more proactive way, implementing tools and procedures is not enough.
 You really need the support of the management.
 They have to act as a role model and encourage and support change.

 What would you like to do after this project and why?

 Annamaria: Well, after this project, I’d like to focus on Risk management and Lean.
 Risk management is a part of my actual mission.
 It covers several interesting domains like finance, resources and planning, and I really like the analytical part.
 I discovered Lean at the beginning of my first mission at GSK, in March 2015.
 I have a Green belt certificate now, but I would like to go even further because I’m passionate about optimization.

 What are your ambitions for the future?